cscart/docs/en/user_guide/look_and_feel/changing_attributes/disable_right_mouse_click.rst

 .. image:: img/upload_and_install_addon.png
     :align: center
-    :alt: Search
+    :alt: Upload and install pop-up

 The Disable Right Mouse Click add-on is installed and ready for work.

 .. note::

-    Right mouse click will be disabled right after the add-on was installed and activated.
+    Right mouse click will be disabled immediately after the add-on was installed and activated.

 .. image:: img/disable_right_mouse_click_01.png
     :align: center
-    :alt: Search
+    :alt: the Disable Right Mouse Click add-on

 .. note::